Scunnies/Data_Representation_Project/README.md

 ## How to Run

-### Install dependencies using:
+1. Install dependencies using:
    `pip install Flask Flask-CORS Flask-SQLAlchemy mysql-connector-python`

-### Execute the MySQL script to create the database and table:
-mysql -u <your_mysql_username> -p < products_db.sql (replacing with your own username)
+2. Execute the MySQL script to create the database and table: mysql -u <your_mysql_username> -p < products_db.sql (replacing with your own username)

-### Run the Flask application in the console/terminal:
+3. Run the Flask application in the console/terminal: python app.py

-python app.py
-Open your browser and go to http://localhost:5000 to view the Craft Supplies Database.
+    Open browser and go to http://localhost:5000 to view the Craft Supplies Database.

 ## Interactions
 The Flask API (app.py) serves as the backend, providing endpoints for retrieving, creating, updating, and deleting products.